Aram-Vn/CMakeProjectGenerator/README.md

 # CMake Project Generator for C++

-The CMake Project Generator is a Python script that automates the setup of modern C++ projects with CMake.
-It provides a consistent folder structure, generates essential configuration files, and includes a lightweight header-only logger utility for immediate use in development and debugging.
+The CMake Project Generator is a Python script that automates the setup of C++ projects with CMake, providing a consistent project structure and basic configuration files.

 - [Scripts](#scripts)
 - [Dependencies](#dependencies)